robotty/dank-twitch-irc/README.md

-`dank-twitch-irc` currently does not have special parsing code for each `USERNOTICE` `messageTypeID` (e.g. `sub`, `resub`, `raid`, etc...) - Instead the parser assigns all `msg-param-` tags to the `msg.msgParams` object.
-See below on what `msg.msgParams` are available for each of the `messageTypeID`s.
+`dank-twitch-irc` currently does not have special parsing code for each `USERNOTICE` `messageTypeID` (e.g. `sub`, `resub`, `raid`, etc...) - Instead the parser assigns all `msg-param-` tags to the `msg.eventParams` object.
+See below on what `msg.eventParams` are available for each of the `messageTypeID`s.

 <details>
 <summary>